TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SymmetricMatrices.md

 ::::{admonition} Proof of&nbsp;{prf:ref}`Thm:SymmetricMat:SpectralDecomp`
 :class: tudproof

-For a general $n\times n$ symmetric matrix $A$, there exists an orthogonal diagonalization
+For a general $n\times n$ symmetric matrix $A$, there exists an orthogonal diagonalisation

 $$
    A = QDQ^{-1} = QDQ^{T}.